vbaconnet-ledger/developer-portal/_docs/coin/general-architecture.md

 ### Timeline

-This timelien shows the relative time of the steps you will go through for most integrations.
+This time line shows the relative time of the steps you will go through for most integrations.

 <!-- ------------- Image ------------- -->